Jerusalem attack 'act of pure terror': Kerry

 "I call on the Palestinian leadership at every single level to condemn this in the most powerful terms.

-"This violence has no place anywhere, particularly after the discussion that we had just the other day in Amman," Kerry said, refering to a meeting with Palestinian president Mahmud Abbas.
+"This violence has no place anywhere, particularly after the discussion that we had just the other day in Amman.

 Palestinian Islamist group Hamas, which dominates Gaza, welcomed the attack, which took place shortly before 7 am (0500 GMT), saying it was revenge for the death earlier this week of a Palestinian bus driver from east Jerusalem who was found hanged inside his vehicle.

-Police said there was no evidence of foul play, blaming the driver's death on suicide, with their findings backed up by a post-mortem.
+Police said there was no evidence of foul play, blaming his death on suicide, with their findings backed up by a post-mortem.

 But colleagues and family said there were signs of violence on his body and that he was murdered.

-Israeli Prime Minister Benjamin blamed the attack on "incitement" by Abbas and Hamas.
+Israeli Prime Minister Benjamin blamed the attack on "incitement" by Palestinian leader Mahmud Abbas and Hamas.

 © 2014 AFP